adhamhaddad/MyReads/README.md

 ## Description

-It's a simple react app for the Web Development React Cross-Skilling Nanodegree. its interact with server side using side effects and state managements with a smooth frontend interface.
+It's a simple react app for the Web Development React Cross-Skilling Nanodegree.
+It interacts with the server-side using side effects and state management with a smooth frontend interface.

 ## Dependencies